OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

 So to solve the problem described in the beginning of the section follow these steps:

-1. On staging environment (assuming it's main shop with id `1` and the module id is `oepaypal`) file with the name of the module id inside the :file:`var/configuration/environment/shops/1/modules` directory.
+1. On staging environment (assuming it's main shop with id `1` and the module id is `oe_moduletemplate`) file with the name of the module id inside the :file:`var/configuration/environment/shops/1/modules` directory.
-2. Copy and paste the part of your module settings from :file:`var/configuration/shops/1/modules/oepaypal.yaml` to :file:`var/configuration/environment/shops/1/modules/oepaypal.yaml`.
+2. Copy and paste the part of your module settings from :file:`var/configuration/shops/1/modules/oe_moduletemplate.yaml` to :file:`var/configuration/environment/shops/1/modules/oe_moduletemplate.yaml`.
-3. Write your new values  for ``sOEPayPalUsername`` and ``sOEPayPalPassword`` and save your file.
+3. Write your new value for ``oemoduletemplate_Password`` and save your file.

-Example of the environment file :file:`var/configuration/environment/shops/1/modules/oepaypal.yaml`:
+Example of the environment file :file:`var/configuration/environment/shops/1/modules/oe_moduletemplate.yaml`:

 .. code:: yaml

     moduleSettings:
-      sOEPayPalUsername:
-        value: 'staging_environment_username'
-      sOEPayPalPassword:
+      oemoduletemplate_Password:
-        value: 'staging_environment_password'
+        value: staging_environment_password

 Don't forget to clean module cache after updating yml files.